-As a child always being told what to do, didn’t fill me with confidence or self-esteem, so it’s not surprising that I never really knew whether I was capable of achieving anything or doing anything for myself.
+As a child, always being controlled and told what to do, didn’t fill me with confidence or self-esteem; so it’s not surprising that I never really knew whether I was capable of achieving anything, or doing anything for myself.

-As the adult, I began to see that I didn’t need my parents’ approval and didn’t need to prove either that I was capable of doing things.
-I believe we spend far too much time trying to show others we’re capable of achieving things.
-Some children will spend their lives convincing their parents they too are capable.
+It took me a long to realise that as the adult, I didn’t need my parents’ approval, nor did I need to prove that I was capable of doing things.
+I believe we spend far too much time trying to show others what we’re capable of, particularly our parents.

 To be confident in your own abilities, I would suggest: